 Unlike secular business schools where students learn to create wealth and build businesses, this program focuses on how to serve the poor effectively and use the material assets of the Church honestly.

-Participants learn the best managerial practices in conformity with the principles of Catholic Social Teaching and with accordance to canon law.
+Participants learn the best managerial practices in conformity with the principles of Catholic Social Teaching and in accordance to canon law.